Club Grants - Funding to help your club thrive

 In exceptional circumstances, the committee chair has the discretion to award extra funds.

-The Clubs' and Activities Coordinator can give you advice on this.
+The Clubs' and Events Coordinator can give you advice on this.

 As the grant fund is limited, grants may not always be approved up to the maximum cap for the category.